athomasoriginal/clojurescript-30/README.md

 ## Editor Setup

-The most common suggestions for editors I have seen for `clj/cljs` are [Emacs](https://www.gnu.org/software/emacs/), [vim](http://www.vim.org/) and [Intelij Cursive](https://cursive-ide.com/userguide/paredit.html).
-However, I prefer to keep it simple and use [Atom](https://atom.io/).
-I believe that this is likely the easiest introduction for new developers as there is strong community support, excellent `clj/cljs` backing and you just don't have to learn to keyboard.
+In short, use [Atom](https://atom.io/). or [VSCode](https://code.visualstudio.com/).
+These are lightweight editors that have strong Clojure language support.

+You are going to hear the more commonly suggested editors are [Emacs](https://www.gnu.org/software/emacs/), [vim](http://www.vim.org/) and [Intelij Cursive](https://cursive-ide.com/userguide/paredit.html).
+These are excellent editors.
+I used them when I started learning Clojure.
+The reason I moved away is because the tooling is complex and the editors are opinionated.
+If your goal is to learn Clojure, choose an editor that lets yous focus on just the language.
+For new developers, this is going to be something like Atom 90% of the time.

 > To emacs/vim people, this is not a slight against your editors.
 These are amazing editors and people should learn them.
 When I was learning clojure, I took the time to work with them and the burden on my original goal of learning clj/cljs was too great.
 Remember what it is like to be new at something - its all about baby steps

-With this in mind, here are packages that I have added to my Atom setup to help working with Clojure an even more enjoyable experience:
+With this in mind, here are packages that I recommend adding to Atom to help working with Clojure an even more enjoyable experience:

 - [language-clojure](https://atom.io/packages/language-clojure)
 - [proto-repl](https://atom.io/packages/proto-repl)